rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 In this view, Pagan gods were not imaginary or false, but very real created spirits, most of which fell from God's grace.

 The new-atheist critique that claims "you are an atheist with respect to Zeus or Thor," fails here because the ancient view (Christian or otherwise) believed in these very real powers and principalities.
-Christians simply viewed these as created spirits with dominion over the earth.
+Christians simply viewed these as created spirits with God-given dominion over the earth.

+!!! quote "Psalm 82"
+    God standeth in the congregation of the mighty; he judgeth among the gods.<br />
+    How long will ye judge unjustly, and accept the persons of the wicked?
+Selah<br />
+    Defend the poor and fatherless: do justice to the afflicted and needy.<br />
+    Deliver the poor and needy: rid them out of the hand of the wicked.<br />
+    They know not, neither will they understand; they walk on in darkness: all the foundations of the earth are out of course.<br />
+    I have said, Ye are gods; and all of you are children of the most High.<br />
+    But ye shall die like men, and fall like one of the princes.<br />
+    Arise, O God, judge the earth: for thou shalt inherit all nations.<br />

-As Christians we ought to believe these spirits exist -- including Zeus, Thor, and Ra -- but we should see them for what they really are.
+As Christians we ought to believe these spirits exist -- including Zeus, Thor, and Quetzalcoatl -- but we should see them for what they really are.

+!!! quote "Exodus 20:5"
+    Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God

 In this context, you'll find most all ancient pagan mythologies contain an explicit inversion of Christianity, where mankind is reduced to the playthings of the gods, and the pantheon of pagan gods were the heros who overthrew the prior divine order, typically a tyrannical order.
 Compare this to Christianity, where God is the Lord of Spirits, and man is created in the image and likeness of God, meant to judge the angels (the created spirits).